Mukherjee Cardiovascular Innovations Lab

 Medical Student

-Vivek Jani is an M.D./Ph.D. candidate at the Johns Hopkins University School of Medicine, where he is primarily advised by Dr. David Kass.
-He has extensive expertise in translational research, harnessing advanced imaging techniques and machine learning methods in patients with heart failure with preserved ejection fraction (HFpEF).
-Vivek completed his B.S./M.S. in biomedical engineering at the University of California, San Diego, working in the Functional Cardiovascular Engineering Lab under Dr. Pedro Cabrales.
-In 2022, Vivek received the prestigious Melvin L. Marcus Early Career Investigator Award in Basic Cardiovascular Sciences from the American Heart Association.
+Vivek Jani is an M.D./Ph.D. candidate at the Johns Hopkins University School of Medicine with extensive expertise in translational research, harnessing advanced imaging techniques and machine learning methods in patients with heart failure and pulmonary vascular disease.
+Vivek completed his B.S./M.S. in biomedical engineering at the University of California, San Diego.
+Vivek received the prestigious AHA Samuel A. Levine Clinical Investigation Award in 2024 under Dr. Mukherjee's mentorship.
 He is also the recipient of the NIH/NHLBI F30 grant and the AHA Pre-Doctoral Fellowship.
-At the Mukherjee Research Lab, Vivek’s research focuses on multiparametric clinical phenotyping of systemic sclerosis patients with HFpEF, a project that earned him the National Scleroderma Foundation Dr. Arnold Postlethwaite Pre-Doctoral Summer Fellowship in 2022.
-Outside of his academic pursuits, Vivek enjoys exercising, traveling and hiking.
+In the Mukherjee Research Lab, Vivek’s research focuses on multiparametric clinical phenotyping of systemic sclerosis patients with HFpEF, a project that earned him the National Scleroderma Foundation Dr. Arnold Postlethwaite Pre-Doctoral Summer Fellowship in 2022.
+Outside of his academic pursuits, Vivek enjoys exercising, traveling, and hiking.

 Arindam Bagga